Kernix13/markdown-cheatsheet/README.md

 The only tags worth using IMO:

-- `a` for anchor links with HTML entities in the link text, `target="_blank"` doesn't work
+- `a` for anchor links with HTML entities in the link text
 - `headings` align center or right
 - `p` for align center or right
 - `div` as visual dividers using dash (-) or underscore (\_) or equals (=) or other characters.
 But can't you just use the characters instead?
 - `br` for line breaks of paragrpah text or as a alternate spacer to `div`
-- `img` to set width and height and align of center or right
+- `img` to set width and height and align center or right
 - `ins` for underline
 - `kbd` for keyboard keys
 - `samp` for monospaced font as a styling choice